 I am Robert Mitchell.
-I would like to tell you about my meditation journey and about the Mindfulness-Based Resilience Framework that I teach and how it can help you.
+I want to tell you about my meditation journey, the Mindfulness-Based Resilience Framework I teach and how it can help you.

-I have taught Mindfulness and meditation to tens of thousands of students online and in-person at classes, courses, retreats, and workshops for the public and many organisations.
+I have taught thousands of students mindfulness and meditation online and in person since 2013.
+I run classes, courses, retreats, and workshops for the public and many organisations.

 I teach in organisations of all kinds.
-Local community organisations, the NHS (since 2015), and many other businesses.
+Local community organisations, the NHS (since 2015), and many others.

 My Mindfulness and Meditation Experience

 In 2009 I found myself in yet another high-pressure job.
+This was all part of my plan to push myself to earn more and be more successful.
 Managing the stress that resulted had become increasingly difficult.

-I was searching hard for answers to help me understand my experiences.
-In late 2009, I was in Waterstone's bookshop in Bluewater, running through the shelves.
-I was looking for answers to what felt like a multitude of problems.
+I was studying hard to understand my experiences.
+In late 2009, I was in Waterstone's bookshop in Bluewater, looking for answers to my mountain of problems.
 I picked up a book called 'The Power of Now' by Eckhart Tolle.
 It was a New York Times bestseller.
 It seemed to offer insight into how I felt, so I bought it and took it home to read.

 A NEW PERSPECTIVE

 I learned for the first time that: I was not my thoughts, I was not my emotions, and that the present moment is all we ever have.
-That may not sound transformative, but for me, it made all the difference.
+That may not sound transformative, but it made a huge difference.

-For the first time, I realised that there was an alternative to how I felt and thought.
+I realised there was an alternative to how I felt and thought.
 The feeling of liberation was immense.
-I hadn't learned a new concept.
-It was an intuitive realisation.
 I now viewed the world from an entirely different perspective.
-I had discovered the perspective of the present moment.
+I had discovered the present moment.

-The key to this new perspective, we were told, is 'Presence' or 'present moment awareness'.
+The key to my new perspective, we were told, is 'Presence' or 'present moment awareness'.
 This was a 'way of being' which transcended our everyday awareness.